urbanjost/M_kracken95/README.md

      make
 ```

-This will compile the M_process module and optionally build all the example programs from
+This will compile the M_process module and build all the example programs.
-the document pages in the PROGRAMS/ sub-directory and run the unit tests.
+Then you can run the examples:

+      ../test/test1/kracken_test-1 -r 1234.56
+      ../test/test1/kracken_test-2 --help
+      ../test/test1/kracken_test-3 --par3 100 200 300

 ## SUPPORTS FPM
 Alternatively, download the github repository and build it with